Anoaʻi family: Other members

 Peter Maivia Jr., son of Peter Maivia, wrestled for NWA Polynesian Pro Wrestling.
 Hollywood stuntman Tanoai Reed (known as Toa on the American Gladiators) is the great nephew of Peter's wife Lia Maivia, while professional wrestler Lina Fanene (Nia Jax) is Dwayne Johnson's second cousin once removed.
 Ricky Johnson, Rocky Johnson's brother, was also a professional wrestler.

-Dwayne Johnson's daughter Simone performs in WWE's developmental brand NXT as Ava (shortened from her previous ring name Ava Raine).
-She is the on-screen general manager of NXT.
+Dwayne Johnson's daughter Simone performed in WWE's developmental brand NXT as Ava (shortened from her previous ring name Ava Raine) between 2020 and 2026.
+She was the on-screen general manager of NXT from 2024 until her departure.
 Afa Anoaʻi's daughter, Lynn Toval Anoaʻi (Vale Anoaʻi), is an author and artist.
 Vale's husband wrestles for World Xtreme Wrestling as Vertigo "The Cure" Rivera.

 Journey Fatu, son of Sam Fatu, wrestles primarily in deathmatches.

 Thamiko T. Fatu, son of Rikishi, wrestles on the independent circuit.

+Damu Anoa'i, nephew of Yokozuna, wrestles on the independent circuit.

 Sean Maluta, Afa's nephew, was a participant in WWE's Cruiserweight Classic tournament.
-Afa's nephew David Tua is a professional boxer.

 Jimmy Snuka was a member of the Anoa'i family though his marriage to Sharon Georgi.
 Their two children, Jimmy Snuka Jr. (otherwise known as Deuce) and Tamina Snuka, would also wrestle for WWE.